Application fee

 Remember, we don’t endorse any solar companies, they operate independently from us.

-• When approved, we send an email approval and system details to the installer and the Pikes Peak Regional Building Department (PPRBD).
+• When approved, we send an email approval and system details to you, the installer and the Pikes Peak Regional Building Department (PPRBD).

 • After approval, it’s the installer’s responsibility to obtain the proper permits from PPRBD, which verifies codes and laws.